Posterior spinocerebellar tract

 Definition

-The posterior spinocerebellar tract is an example of an ascending sensory tract.
-It serves to transmit unconscious proprioceptive information from the muscle spindles, golgi tendon organs and joint receptors, to the cerebellum.
-The information about the movements of the muscles and joints and the associated tension in the tendons is computed by the cerebellum to coordinate muscle movements and maintain posture and gait.
+The posterior spinocerebellar tract is an ascending sensory pathway that conveys unconscious proprioceptive input from muscle spindles, Golgi tendon organs, and joint receptors to the cerebellum.
+This information about the movements of the muscles and joints and the associated tension in the tendons is computed by the cerebellum to coordinate muscle movements and maintain posture and gait.

-The second order sensory axons from the nucleus dorsalis, ascend in the posterolateral part of the lateral funiculus (or lateral white column), on the same side, as the posterior spinocerebellar tract.
-The tract reaches the medulla oblongata, where it passes through the inferior cerebellar peduncle to terminate in the cerebellar cortex.
+The second-order sensory axons from the nucleus dorsalis, ascend in the lateral funiculus, ascending ipsilaterally as the posterior spinocerebellar tract.
+These fibers reach the medulla oblongata and enter the cerebellum via the inferior cerebellar peduncle, terminating in the cerebellar cortex.

-A lesion in lateral spinal cord that effects the spinocerebellar tracts, can lead to problems with muscle coordination.
-The motor deficits could manifest as nystagmus, dysmetria, dysdiadochokinesia and gait imbalance, all on the same side of the lesion.
+Lesions in lateral spinal cord, affecting the spinocerebellar tracts, can disrupt coordination, leading to motor deficits such as nystagmus, dysmetria, dysdiadochokinesia, and gait imbalance, typically ipsilateral to the lesion.

 References